kanidm/kanidm/kanidm_book/src/why_tls.md

 # Why TLS?

-You may have noticed that Kanidm requires you to configure TLS in your container - or that you provide something *with* TLS in front, like haproxy.
+You may have noticed that Kanidm requires you to configure TLS in your container.

-This is due to a single setting on the server - `secure_cookies`
+We are a secure-by-design rather than secure-by-installation system, so TLS for all connections is considered mandatory.

 ## What are Secure Cookies?